 About Civic Leadership

-Freedom and Citizenship is a full year program, and students should join if they're passionate about making a difference in their communities.
+Freedom and Citizenship is a full year program.
+During the academic year, they return to campus to research and develop Civic Leadership projects with guidance from undergraduate TAs.
+Students join because they're passionate about making a difference in their communities.

 Questions and Answers about Civic Leadership